The category of a partitioned fan: The classifying space and picture group

 \section{The classifying space and picture group}

 We have established that the categories of a partitioned fan are cubical categories, hence it is natural to study their topological properties next.
-Throughout this section, let $\Sigma \subseteq \R^n$ be a finite and complete fan and $\Pfrak$ an admissible partition of $\Sigma$.
+Throughout this section, let $\Sigma$ be a finite and complete fan in $\R^n$ and $\Pfrak$ an admissible partition of $\Sigma$.
 In this case, we describe the classifying space of the category $\Cfrak(\Sigma, \Pfrak)$ as a finite CW-complex, similar to \cite{HansonIgusa2021}, \cite{Igusa2022} and \cite{IgusaTodorov2017}.
 Moreover, we associate the \textit{picture group} to a fan, by generalising the definitions of \cite{HansonIgusa2021} and \cite{IgusaTodorovWeyman2016}, see also \cref{thm:picgroupgeneralisation}.
 We investigate the sufficient conditions for the categories $\Cfrak(\Sigma, \Pfrak)$ to be a $K(\pi,1)$ by studying the picture group.
 One of the conditions is the existence of a faithful functor from the category $\Cfrak(\Sigma, \Pfrak)$ to a group.
-We show that a faithful functor to the picture group exists for fans of rank 2 and a particular hyperplane arrangement in $\R^3$.
+We show that a faithful functor to the picture group exists for fans of rank 2 and a large class of hyperplane arrangements.